Ramona-Lozon/lozon_ramona_crushing_bugs_hw_2/README.md

 in order to fix this we can create a new function

-we can call this function reserPuzzle to make it simple
+we can call this function resetPuzzle to make it simple

+the images are children of the puzzle zone once they have been dropped in the puzzle

+so we can add in code that removes all children of the drop done when a condition is true